Thapelo-Nobatana/requirement-analysis/README.md

 - **Functional Requirements**: What the system should do (e.g., user authentication, data processing).
 - **Non-Functional Requirements**: How the system should perform (e.g., performance, security, usability).

-### Conclusion

-Effective Requirement Analysis is the backbone of successful software development.
-It ensures that the right product is built in the right way, saving time, effort, and cost while delivering value to users and businesses.